 Without going into the science, color temperature is simply a description of the color or hue of light.
 In terms that are useful to you as a photographer or videographer, the color temperature of light describes how warm or cool the light appears.
 Warm light seems yellow or orange.
 Cool light appears white or blue.

-However, describing light just by color isn’t very helpful since color can be very subjective.
+However, describing light just by color isn’t helpful since color can be very subjective.
 So that you can communicate what you mean when you say your lights are warm or cool you need a way of describing the hue, and you can do that by giving its Kelvin Color Temperature.

 Color temperature and camera white balance